kotatogram/kotatogram-desktop/.github/CONTRIBUTING.md

 ### Test your changes!

 Before you submit a pull request, please test your changes.
-Verify that Telegram Desktop still works and your changes don't cause other issue or crashes.
+Verify that Kotatogram Desktop still works and your changes don't cause other issue or crashes.

 ### Write a good commit message